-Southern diet could raise your risk of strokeFebruary 7th, 2013 in Cardiology /
+Southern diet could raise your risk of strokeFebruary 7, 2013 in Medicine & Health / Cardiology

 Eating Southern-style foods may be linked to a higher risk of stroke, according to research presented at the American Stroke Association's International Stroke Conference 2013.

 In the first large-scale study on the relationship between Southern foods and stroke, researchers characterized a Southern diet by a high intake of foods such as fried chicken, fried fish, fried potatoes, bacon, ham, liver and gizzards, and sugary drinks such as sweet tea.
 In addition to being high in fat, fried foods tend to be heavily salted.

 "We've got three major factors working together in the Southern-style diet to raise risks of cardiovascular disease: fatty foods are high in cholesterol, sugary drinks are linked to diabetes and salty foods lead to high blood pressure," said Suzanne Judd, Ph.D., M.P.H., lead researcher and a nutritional epidemiologist at the University of Alabama Birmingham's biostatistics department.

 Previous research has shown that Southerners are about 20 percent more likely to have a stroke than the rest of Americans.

 Comparing the dietary habits of more than 20,000 black and white adults, researchers found:

 - Stroke frequency was directly proportional to how much Southern food participants ate.